 Are they hard workers who do whatever it takes to get the job done or are they someone who is constantly behind and without?
 If your prospects are always broke, there is probably a reason behind it.
 They don’t handle their affairs well, or they don’t work as hard as you are going to need them to in order to help them make some money.

-Are they interested in the possibility of earning supplemental income?
+Are they interested in the possibility of earning supplemental income through your network marketing business?

 Whether or not they need supplemental income is not the issue here.
 Are they interested in earning it?
 Will they work to get it?
 There is that work ethic again.
 Your network marketing business is just like any other business.
 Work must be done to move forward and make money.
 But unlike working for someone else, here you get to decide who you want to work with.